Sauti Sol ink another lucrative deal; unveil own Ear Pods brand

 The Boy Band took to social media to share the god news, revealing that they are out to create a product that will represent them as a group.

-According to the Suzanna hit-makers, PaceSol will be the first product out of their partnership with Pace, as they look forward to introducing other unique and affordable tech products into the region.
+According to the Suzzana hit-makers, PaceSol will be the first product out of their partnership with Pace, as they look forward to introducing other unique and affordable tech products into the region.

 “PACE + SAUTI SOL = PACESOL